ptx9363/BCNet/README.md

 # Low Shot Box Correction for Weakly Supervised Object Detection

 This code repo is built on [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+The final camera-ready paper will be available after IJCAI 2019.

 ## Installation and Preparation